mochajs/mocha/index.md

 });
 ```

-> This is typically done in Node by placing your hook(s) in a `.js` module, and using the `--require /path/to/module` option on the command-line.

 ### Delayed Root Suite

 If you need to perform asynchronous operations before any of your suites are run, you may delay the root suite.
 Run `mocha` with the `--delay` flag.
 This will attach a special callback function, `run()`, to the global context: